 - New Year’s Eve – 31st December (19:00-00:00)

-In Northern Territory, residents also observe May Day, which is often referred to as Labour Day.
+In the Northern Territory, residents also observe May Day, which is often referred to as Labour Day.
 They also observe half-day holidays on Christmas Eve and New Year’s Eve.

 State-wide holidays in Northern Territory.